 But what does all this mean for your campaign plan?
 As previously stated it is imperative that anyone starting a campaign designed to influence the opinions of MPs has to make sure their Media Relations team are also pushing the same message.
 While Westminster is quite insular, as the number of politics-focused publications and websites MPs read shows, politics in the UK does not happen in isolation from the mainstream media process.
 A series of favourable news stories, articles and blogs covering the topic you are campaigning for can make the difference between MPs being receptive to your arguments and being aware of the issue at hand, or being hostile to your point of view or disinterested in what you have to say.
 Finding a sympathetic journalist or contributor from one of the widely-read newspapers or websites highlighted in this article can make all the difference in the long run between a successful communications campaign and one that ends in failure.

 The third part of this series, which will look at the criteria by which MPs judge companies and public sector organisations, will be released after Easter.

-Ipsos MORI’s MPs survey runs twice annually, interviewing a representative sample of c.100 MPs from the UK House of Commons.
+Ipsos’s MPs survey runs twice annually, interviewing a representative sample of c.100 MPs from the UK House of Commons.
 Interviews are conducted face-to-face.